arkalsekar/arkalsekar/README.md

 - Note: I am not a Master of ```Data Science and ML..``` But will be Glad to Learn something New.
 - 📫 How to reach me: Connect with me on Twitter [@Abd_Geeky](https://twitter.com/AbdGeeky) | Medium [@arkalsekar](https://arkalsekar.medium.com/)
 - ⚡ Fun fact: ...
 I am Currently a High School Student Studying in Class 11th in India
-- To Know More About me - [Click Here](https://arkalsekar.github.io/abdulrehman/)